ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * lang_code - character (3) - Mandatory
    * is_active - boolean – Mandatory

-2. Respond with the Template Type Code and Language Code for the Template Type created successfully
+2. Responds with the Template Type Code and Language Code for the Template Type created successfully

 3. This component also restrict the bulk creation of Master Data